 Conserving your energy is crucial in fibromyalgia because one of the debilitating symptoms of this disease is fatigue.

 But, why is fatigue relief a key factor in managing fibromyalgia pain?
 Pain and fatigue often occur simultaneously in fibromyalgia.
 The pain in fibromyalgia can be quite exhausting and at the same time, this pain intensifies when you are fatigued either physically or mentally.
 Does this make sense to you?
 So how will you prevent or manage fatigue in fibromyalgia?
 You need to learn to slow down and prioritise your tasks and obligations.
 Do not overwhelm yourself.
 Don’t force yourself to do everything beyond your limits.
 Learn to say “No” to extra activities that would exhaust your energy further.
 Just pick your top priorities for the day and do what you can.
 It is also best to tap your support system (family, friends, workmates) when you feel overwhelmed.
 Don’t be ashamed to ask for help in managing the household chores or other tasks at your workplace, especially when you are in pain.
 Most importantly, make sure to get adequate sleep each day.
 Lack of sleep is the primary cause of fatigue in most fibromyalgia cases.
 Another way to ease your fibromyalgia pain is massage therapy.

 #2 Try Massage Therapy to Relieve Fibromyalgia Symptoms

 Massage therapy is one of the oldest yet effective methods in dealing with fibromyalgia pain.
 It moves your body’s soft tissues and muscles using different manipulative techniques.
 And here are some reasons why I recommend massage therapy in managing fibromyalgia pain… Fibromyalgia involves muscle and joint pain; hence, massage therapy is one of the effective ways to deal with it.
 Aside from relaxing your tensed muscles, massage also reduces pain by stimulating the body to release serotonin, the body’s natural pain-relieving chemical.
 Moreover, people with fibromyalgia often have trouble sleeping, which is a contributory factor to fatigue and pain.
 Thus, massage therapy is helpful because it increases deep, restorative sleep.
 Now, the question is “How will you choose the most appropriate massage therapy for fibromyalgia?”
 You need to choose a massage therapist with experience in handling patients with fibromyalgia.
 In particular, look for a massage therapist who is specialized in Manual Lymph Drainage Therapy (MLDT).
 Studies have shown that MLDT is more effective than a regular massage in managing fibromyalgia pain.
 Manual Lymph Drainage Therapy can also help your body to dispose of body toxins and wastes efficiently.
 It improves blood flow and removes lymph obstructions that have been worsening your body pain.
 The next effective way to ease your fibromyalgia pain is acupuncture.

 #3 Manage Fibromyalgia Symptoms by Using Acupuncture

 Acupuncture is an ancient Chinese pain management technique that uses very fine, long needles.
 Let’s look at why you should consider acupuncture in managing your fibromyalgia pain… Acupuncture has been used for centuries.
 It is a safe technique.
 In recent studies, acupuncture was found to significantly improve the symptoms of fibromyalgia including pain, fatigue and anxiety.
 How does acupuncture relieve your pain?
 First and foremost, acupuncture affects the brain’s chemicals.
-It increases the release of endorphins, your ‘feel good’ hormones.
+It increases the release of endorphins, your ‘feel-good’ hormones.
 It also stimulates the nerves in your muscles and tissues, which further increases the level of endorphins.
 As a result, significant changes in the processing of pain occur in your brain and spinal cord.
 Moreover, acupuncture improves the local microcirculation of blood that helps in relieving muscle stiffness and enhancing joint mobility.
 So, that’s how acupuncture provides pain relief.
 But that’s not all!
 Last but not the least among the effective pain management techniques in fibromyalgia is Tai Chi or Qigong.

 #4 Practice Tai Chi or Qigong for Fibromyalgia Pain Relief

-Tai Chi, also know as Qigong, is an ancient Chinese exercise that combines meditation, physical posture and breathing techniques.
+Tai Chi, also known as Qigong, is an ancient Chinese exercise that combines meditation, physical posture and breathing techniques.
 This exercise focuses on cultivating your body’s vital energy to help strengthen and promote recovery of your ailing body systems.

 Why is Qigong an effective pain reliever?
 Any pain of various causes including the pain in fibromyalgia indicates an energy block.
 Tai Qigong specialises in maximising positive energy (known as CHI or Qi) flow in your body.
 Moreover, meditation is integrated into Tai Qigong.
 Since fibromyalgia is also triggered by disturbances in the brain’s pain center, then an activity that calms the brain and changes the way it processes pain signals like meditation can provide pain relief.
 Now, how can you get started with Tai Qigong?
 There are local Tai Qigong teachers so you don’t necessarily need to go to China.
 Just search the Internet for “Qigong teacher or Qigong master + your location.”
 You may also practice at home whenever it’s convenient with the help of Qigong DVDs if you can’t find a local teacher.
-I suggest that you start with Bojan’s Qigong DVD and spend 20 minutes a day practicing Tai Qigong.
-For more details about Tai Qigong, you may read Bojan’s article HERE.
+I suggest that you start with Bojan’s Qigong DVD and spend 20 minutes a day practising Tai Qigong.

 This Is What You Can Do Next